Air India Flight 182: Bombings

 At 00:15 UTC (8:15 p.m., 22 June) on 23 June, Air India Flight 181, a Boeing 747-237B named Emperor Kanishka, departed Toronto Pearson International Airport for Montréal–Mirabel International Airport.
 The aircraft was an hour and 40 minutes late because a "fifth pod" (a spare engine) was installed under the aircraft below the left wing to be flown to India for repairs.
 Some of the parts had to be stored in the rear cargo compartment.
 The 5th pod engine was a serviceable spare engine that had been on lease to Air Canada after one of their Boeing 747s suffered an engine failure on the way to India.
 That engine received a post lease inspection and was declared serviceable by Air Canada personnel.

 The plane arrived in Montréal-Mirabel International Airport at 01:00 UTC (9:00 p.m., 22 June).
 There, it became Flight 182.
 Flight 182 departed for London Heathrow Airport, en route to Palam International Airport, Delhi, and Sahar International Airport, Bombay.
-Three hundred and twenty-nine people were on board: 307 passengers and 22 crew.
-Captain Hanse Singh Narendra (56) served as the captain, with Captain Satwinder Singh Bhinder (41) as the first officer and Dara Dumasia (57) as the flight engineer.
+Three hundred twenty-nine people were on board: 307 passengers and 22 crew.
+Captain Narendra Singh Hanse (56) served as the captain, with Captain Satwinder Singh Bhinder (41) as the first officer and Dara Dumasia (57) as the flight engineer.
 Many of the passengers were going to visit family and friends.

 At 07:09:58 GMT (8:09:58 a.m.
-Irish time), the crew of the Boeing 747 "squawked 2005" (a routine activation of its aviation transponder) as requested by Shannon Airport Air Traffic Control (ATC), then vanished from the radar screens at 07:14:01 GMT (8:14:01 a.m.
-Irish time).
-At exactly the same time, a bomb hidden in a Sanyo tuner in a suitcase in the forward cargo hold exploded while the plane was at 31000 ft at 51°3.6′N 12°49′W. It caused explosive decompression and the break-up of the aircraft in mid-air.
+Irish time), the crew of the Boeing 747 "squawked 2005" (a routine activation of its aviation transponder) as requested by Shannon Airport Air Traffic Control (ATC), then disappeared from the radar screens five minutes later.
+At 07:14:01 GMT (8:14:01 a.m.
+Irish time), a bomb hidden in a Sanyo tuner in a suitcase in the forward cargo hold exploded while the plane was at 31000 ft at 51°3.6′N 12°49′W. It caused explosive decompression and the break-up of the aircraft in mid-air.
 The wreckage settled in 6,700 feet (2,000 m) deep water off the south-west Irish coast, 120 mi offshore of County Cork.
 No "mayday" call was received by Shannon ATC.
 ATC asked aircraft in the area to try to contact Air India, to no avail.
 By 07:30:00 GMT, ATC had declared an emergency and requested nearby cargo ships and the Irish Naval Service vessel LÉ Aisling to look out for the aircraft.

 Meanwhile, sometime before 20:22 UTC (1:22 p.m.
 PDT), L. Singh (also never identified) checked in for the 1:37 p.m.
 CP Air Flight 003 to Tokyo with one piece of luggage, which was to be transferred to Air India Flight 301 to Bangkok.
 However, L. Singh did not board the flight.